 What I Learned Losing a Million Dollars by Jim Paul and Brendan Moynihan offers some excellent insight if you'd like to read a book that describes the emotional toll of drawdowns.

-The book discusses how a trader lost his career, significant amounts of his family's fortune, and money belonging to his friends, by taking a large drawdown.
+The book discusses how, by taking a large drawdown, a trader lost his career, significant amounts of his family's fortune, and money belonging to his friends.

 The book also shares several tips on how to overcome common pitfalls of trading, such as implementing a trading plan that is likely to be emotionally driven instead of risk-management-driven.

 Once you take these steps, you'll be able to stand back after you've entered a trade, knowing that you're out of it with no questions asked when and if your stop-loss level is hit.